 General Motors, on the other hand, used to be the most valuable car company in the world, but now has a market capitalization of under $60 Billion.
 GM lost their focus, gave up on innovation, and despite a huge bailout after the Great Recession, is still struggling to become relevant.

-At Ground Floor Partners we focus on small businesses, so any discussion of giant businesses such as General Motors may seem silly.
+At Ground Floor Partners we focus on small businesses, so any discussion of giant businesses such as General Motors may seem irrelevant.
 But focus is even more important for small businesses than it is for large ones.
 Large companies have the financial, management and operational resources to diversify.
 They can form different divisions and product areas, each with its own focus and core positioning.
 Small businesses don’t have this luxury.
 They have to focus like a laser (ok, maybe a flashlight) on a few, clearly defined areas.
 In fact the narrower the target market, the positioning and messaging, the better.

 You have to choose.